Sri Lankan Breakfast

 Hoppers (Appa) are a perennial favourite.
 Saucer-shaped with spongy middle and crisp outer crust, hoppers are eaten by shredding them and mixing the pieces with minute portions of fiery relishes such as katta sambol and seeni sambol.
 Egg hoppers (Biththara appa), Honey hoppers (Pani appa) and Milk hoppers (Kiri appa) are appetizing variations.

 (Hoppers-(appa) – Resembling a thick pancake mixture, hoppers are made from a fermented coconut milk, palm toddy and rice flour batter.
 The batter is carefully poured into a bowl shaped, cast-iron pan and gently removed once crisp and golden.
 A variation to the plain hopper is the egg hopper; an egg is broken onto the center of the half-cooked hopper and left to fry with the lid closed.
-Hoppers can be eaten with any curry, but is typically enjoyed with a fiery, ground chilli relish (kata sambol))
+Hoppers can be eaten with any curry, but is typically enjoyed with a fiery, ground chilli relish (kata sambol)) String hoppers (idi appa) are served as neat little stacks on flat dishes.
+White rice flour and red rice flour lend the white and brown colour to the string hoppers.
+The thin strands resemble vermicelli but the subtle rice flour taste is noticeably different.
+They are served with either a white mild curry or with a spicy curry and hot relishes as accompaniments.

 (String hoppers (idi appa) – made from rice flour and water, it is a thick batter gently squeezed onto small, wicker mats from a custom-made mould.
 This steamed favourite can be consumed with a vegetable or meat curry, but tastes best with a red chilli coconut sambol (pol sambol) and yellow coconut milk gravy (kiri hodi))